buffup/AndroidTechTest/readme.md

 The SDK should have the following features

-- Expose a function to retrieve the list of available Streams to the host App
 - Expose a view that the host App will add in the UI over the video stream to display the Buffs
 - Handle all the business and UI logic to display the Buffs over the video in the view